-During the three months ended both March 31, 2023, the Company acquired an interest in four assets from entities indirectly wholly-owned by a fund that is managed by affiliates of CIM Group Management, LLC for \$282.9 million (exclusive of transactions costs).
-As part of this transaction, the Company had a \$3.7 million receivable due from the affiliate related to certain post-closing items that was included in accounts receivable, net on the consolidated balance sheet as of March 31, 2023.
-Subsequent to March 31, 2023, the Company received the full proceeds related to these post-closing items.
+During the six months ended June 30, 2023, the Company acquired an interest in four assets from entities indirectly wholly-owned by a fund that is managed by affiliates of CIM Group Management, LLC for \$282.9 million (exclusive of transactions costs).
 See Note 3 and Note 7 for more information.